LESSON 2: Branching and remote operations#

 cat Lines.txt # verify

-2.1.3 Visualise and merge branches, and resolve conflicts#
+2.1.3 Visualise and merge branches, and conflict resolution#

 git log --oneline --all # explore